Toopy and Binoo: History

-Toupie et Binou was the original title of the children's books collection written by Dominique Jolin;
+Toupie et Binou was the original title of the children's book series written by Dominique Jolin, who also wrote a spinoff solely featuring Binoo.

-Binoo then appeared in a small series of his own.
 Echo Media (formerly Spectra Animation) then brought them to television, both in English versions, dubbing their English names to Toopy and Binoo.

 Seasons 1 and 2 have been broadcast in over 179 countries and dubbed into 30 languages, 1 million DVD's have been sold and YouTube videos have reached nearly 350 million views, for a total of 1.35 billion minutes viewed.